Consteel/manual/docs/manual/9_0_standard-design/9_3_composite-design.md

 <!-- wp:paragraph -->

 In the **analysis model** the calculation of the effective width of concrete flange is based on the method defined in a previous chapter (in the dependence of the span and the distance between the shear studs in the cross section).
 Based on practice experiences, composite beams are usually created as two-pinned one span beams.
-ConSteel can design composite beams with one span formation.
+Consteel can design composite beams with one span formation.
 In case of multi span beams, and where the tension is in the concrete flange, design can not be performed.

 <!-- /wp:paragraph -->